OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 - understand each template and how it will get it's values

 ### YAML is not Typed
-Remember YAML is not typed but if you pass an string where integer is expected like ports for example, on deployment time you will get a cryptic error from K8s unfortunately the errors are hard to read so keep this in mind when providing values and debugging issues related to types.
+Remember YAML is not typed, but if you pass an string where an integer is expected like ports for example, on deployment time you will get a cryptic error from K8s unfortunately the errors are hard to read so keep this in mind when providing values and debugging issues related to types.

 ### Bundled Charts
 Helm allows you to specify dependencies of your chart and it will bundle those together, this approach has Pros and Cons, but usually I'd say we try to avoid it because if the charts diverge during their life time in terms of operation it can become hard to maintain, so make sure you are aware of the impact of bundling the charts as dependencies, and only do it when needed.